GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/05.541-550/02.We-Know-Not-the-Time-When-He-Cometh/docs.md

 ---
+title: |
-title: 542.
-We Know Not the Time When He Cometh
+    542. We Know Not the Time When He Cometh - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 542.
+We Know Not the Time When He Cometh.
+We know not the time when he cometh,  At even, or midnight, or morn;  It may be at deepening twilight,  It may be at earliest dawn.
+He bids us to watch and be ready,  Nor suffer our lights to grow dim;  That, when he may come, he will find us  All waiting and watching for him.
+    keywords:  |
-    keywords: Church Hymnal, We Know Not the Time When He Cometh, We know not the time when He cometh, Waiting and watching
+        Church Hymnal 1941, adventhymnals, advent hymnals, We Know Not the Time When He Cometh, We know not the time when He cometh.
+Waiting and watching,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 542. WE KNOW NOT THE TIME WHEN HE COMETH
+####  Church Hymnal 1941,

 ```txt

 1.
 We know not the time when he cometh,
 At even, or midnight, or morn;